ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 ## Gathering geolocation
 Creating observations that have GPS coordinates is essential for them to be useful at the other end when scientists use them.
-For this reason we make geolocation mandatory and offer three ways to collect that data:
+For this reason we make geolocation mandatory and offer four ways to collect that data:
   1. extracted from the EXIF of attached photos (also mandatory)
   1. using the location of the device
+  1. dropping a pin on a map
   1. (in detailed mode) manually entered
 This is also in the order that we prefer as more automated options are more reliable.
 We've seen some devices that don't work as well as we'd hope.
 A